 Human trafficking is a serious criminal offence under the Criminal Code of Canada.
 It involves exploiting someone’s labour or services, including sexual services.
 People targeted in this type of offence also have reason to fear for their safety (or for the safety of someone known to them) if they refuse to provide that service or labour.
 Human trafficking can involve activities like recruiting, transporting, holding, or controlling a person for the purpose of exploiting them.

-The PPS has one dedicated Human Trafficking Crown Attorney.
-This position was created in July 2020 as part of the province’s initiative to address human trafficking.
+The PPS has two dedicated Human Trafficking Crown Attorneys.
+These positions were created in July 2020 and May 2022 as part of the province’s initiative to address human trafficking.

 Sexual violence refers to an assault of a sexual nature that violates the sexual integrity of the victim.

-In Nova Scotia, the role of Crown Attorneys centers around the prosecution process.
+In Nova Scotia, the role of Crown Attorneys centres around the prosecution process (PDF).
 They are not investigators and do not lay criminal charges.

 If you’re experiencing, have experienced, or suspect someone of experiencing sexual violence or human trafficking, contact your local police department to open an investigation.